xamarin/GoogleApisForiOSComponents/Firebase.Database/component/GettingStarted.md

 To learn about Firebase Database best practices, please visit this [Firebase post][11].

+## Automated Backups

+[Blaze][20] plan users can set up their Firebase Realtime Database for automatic backups, a self-service feature that enables daily backups of your Database application data and [rules][13] in JSON format to a [Google Cloud Storage][21] bucket.

+To learn more about this, please, read the following [documentation][22].

+## Extend Realtime Database with Cloud Functions

+With Cloud Functions, you can handle events in the Firebase Realtime Database with no need to update client code.
+Cloud Functions lets you run database operations with full administrative privileges, and ensures that each change to the database is processed individually.
+You can make Firebase Database changes via the [DeltaSnapshot][23] or via the [Admin SDK][24].

+To learn more about this, please, read the following [documentation][25].

 ## Known issues

 * App doesn't compile when `Incremental builds` is enabled.
 (Bug [#43689][12])